zooniverse/markdownz/README.md

 Available on [npm](http://npmjs.com), include as a dependency using `npm install --save markdownz`

+Any default styles can be added to `src/css/markdown-help.css`.
+Don't forget to add a `require` statement for the css file!

 This package contains two publicly accessible components a Markdown viewer and a Markdown editor for Zooniverse-flavored Markdown:

 Viewer: